vtexdocs/dev-portal-content/docs/guides/Integration-Guides/external-seller-integration-guide/external-seller-processing-payments.md

 5. Give your affiliation a name.
 6. Enter the contract data sent by the chosen Gateway.
 7. Click on `Save`.

-[block:callout]
-{
-  "type": "warning",
-  "body": "The full list of affiliations is only visible through the VTEX Admin, by following the steps above from steps 1-4.
+>⚠️The full list of affiliations is only visible through the VTEX Admin, by following the steps above from steps 1-4.
 Once you choose the affiliation that will be implemented, you can use our [Insert affiliation](https://developers.vtex.com/docs/api-reference/payments-gateway-api#post-/api/pvt/affiliations) endpoint to configure it to your account, instead of following steps 5-7.
-You can check all affiliations implemented to your store through the [Get Affiliations](https://developers.vtex.com/docs/api-reference/payments-gateway-api#get-/api/pvt/affiliations) endpoint.", "title": "API Integration"
+You can check all affiliations implemented to your store through the [Get Affiliations](https://developers.vtex.com/docs/api-reference/payments-gateway-api#get-/api/pvt/affiliations) endpoint.
-}
-[/block]

 #### Set up Payment Conditions and Antifraud